-Rachel has present with National Arts Market Project (NAMP) on audience engagement and empowering staff to serve as change-agents within their companies.
-Rachel has also facilitated sessions and workshops at TCG conferences, as well as Arts Marketing Association UK, Network of Ensemble Theatre, American Alliance for Theatre and Education, and Association for Theatre in Higher Education.
-She has served on grants panelist with the National Endowment for the Arts, TCG, Montgomery County Arts & Humanities Council, and DC Commission on the Arts & Humanities.
+I love working with arts, culture, and humanities organizations (and sometimes science-y ones) on developing strategies for deepening and broadening staff, audience, and community interaction and investment.
+I led pre-conferences and presented with National Arts Market Project (NAMP) on audience engagement and empowering staff to serve as change-agents within their companies.
+I also facilitated sessions and workshops at TCG conferences, as well as Arts Marketing Association UK, Network of Ensemble Theatre, American Alliance for Theatre and Education, and Association for Theatre in Higher Education.
+I served on grants panelist with the National Endowment for the Arts, TCG, Montgomery County Arts & Humanities Council, and DC Commission on the Arts & Humanities.

 I was honored to be a member of HowlRound’s National Advisory Council for five years.
 I served on the Interactivity Foundation’s Arts & Society panel, exploring the arts and public policy.
 I was an adjudicator with Washington, DC’s Helen Hayes Awards for four years.
 A firm supporter of health and safety in the workplace and community, I instructed with the American Red Cross for over a decade.